Merkoba/Effer/README.md

 To build an optimized binary
 >cargo build --release

-Or just use the binary provided in the latest release.

-There's a simple bash script to move the release binary to /bin

-The version in Cargo.toml doesn't reflect the program's version.

 # Arguments

 Check --help to find out about arguments that can be used.